keeratS/445team27/notebooks/jyotsna/Lab Work Documentation.md

     -there could be off the shelf components we could use to do wat our capacitance sensors could do

 Feb 22, 2022:
 Weekly Meeting with Amr, reported on our progress this week.
-Discussed making only one tunnel to save on cost, as parts seem to be quite expensive, and we have only $150 in course provided budget.
+Discussed making only one or two tunnels to save on cost, as parts seem to be quite expensive, and we have only $150 in course provided budget.
 We spoke that this will be aceptable for demo.
+Our meeting focused a bit more this time on writing the design documents, and discussed best practices and points for imporovement based on the check.

 Feb 24th, 2022:
 Made the block diagram better, final version we used in our design document check can be seen in this repo under the name block_diagram_DDC.png
+Spent today writing and finishing the Design Document

+Feb 25th, 2022:
+Keerat and I met today to find a wave to generate the waveforms [ 33kHz sine and square waves] needed for our applications.
+Our original plan was to use the
+ATMega to generate these signals from its PWM digital out pins, but I found from online resources that manipulating this waveform more finely can be difficult with the ATMega.
+It seems to be easy to change values like the duty cycle, as the PWM / digital IO library has functions to help users do that, but changing the frquency needs lower level code to manipulate the clock and timer registers in the ATMega328P.
+Forums didn't have much good guidance on how to do this, and it seemed that this method would anyways not generate a 33 kHz signal in the way we envisoned.

+Main source of information: https://www.arduino.cc/en/pmwiki.php?n=Tutorial/SecretsOfArduinoPWM More sources were consulted but they were more like forum posts.

+March 1, 2022:
+Worked on microcontroller board for PCB draft 1 due date.

 Thursday before spring break
 in discussions with glen about tunnels